 Enacted in 2018 and taking effect in 2020, the California Consumer Privacy Act of 2018 (CCPA) will enable "consumers" to request from businesses the personal information the business collects or sells about the consumer, and to request that the business delete any personal information collected about them.
-Responding to concerns the broadly worded CCPA would apply to information about employees and enable them to request their employer delete information about them (e.g., a sexual harassment charge made against the employee), this bill would provide a one-year partial exclusion form the CCPA for employees acting within their scope as an employee.
+Responding to concerns the broadly worded CCPA would apply to information about employees and enable them to request their employer delete information about them (e.g., a sexual harassment charge made against the employee), this bill would amend the definition of "consumer" to exclude employees acting within their scope as an employee.
+Specifically, the definition of consumer (in proposed Civil Code section